Ahnfelt/commandline/README.md

 ```

 # Posix and GNU compatibility
+Combined short names `-xyz` is equivalent to `-x -y -z`.

+After `--`, everything is treated as positional arguments.

+A lone `-` is treated as a positional argument.

 # To be implemented
 In POSIX, it's possible to give arguments to short options without a separating space, eg. `-n10`.
 This remains to be implemented.